 - Blogs: The Elementary School blog, http://blogs.ais-r.edu.sa/jcanar/, contains news and information about Elementary School activities.

-- Classroom Blogs: All classroom events, homework, and activities can be accessed via your child’s classroom blog.
+- Grade Level Blogs: All grade level events and activities can be accessed via your child’s grade level blog.

 - Email: Families can email teachers and administration with questions and concerns.

 - Moodle: http://moodle.aisr.org/: AIS-R’s blended learning platform allows parents and students online access to Newsflash, the ES Dining Hall Menu, general school information and resources.
 Each parent is issued a Moodle ID and password.